-William Hill are the market leaders in iWatch betting and their app continues to improve.
+William Hill is the market leaders in iWatch betting and their app continues to improve.
 Each time there is an update the app is improved and each time there is a new iWatch it improves again.

 The first version of the iWatch app was a simple bet checker but now you can do so much more.
 You can see the top bets of the day and back them.
 You can also quickly and efficiently cash out your bets with one press of your watch.

 A few other apps have offered iWatch betting functionality in the past, like Betvictor and Coral, but these are no longer available.
 The William Hill iWatch app is the only one in the UK market and they keep making it better.
 For iPhone other alls, like bet365, offer extra functions in your notifications.